-Recovery is emerging as an influential but ill-defined organizing concept for addiction treatment1 and the larger field of behavioral health care.
-The reification of the concept of recovery is discounted by some as nothing new ("We're already recovery oriented."), an ephemeral fad lacking substance and import ("This is old wine in a new wineskin."), or as hopelessly impractical ("Nobody will pay for it.").
-This essay uses historical analysis and treatment system performance data to argue that recovery is a revolutionary concept.
-Policymakers who are embracing this concept via the vision of a recovery-oriented systems of care are, in spite of innumerable obstacles, radically altering the present design of addiction treatment.
+Recovery İS emerging influential but ill-defined organizing concept for addiction treatment1 and the larger field of behavioral health The reification of the concept care. of recovery is discounted by some as nothing new ("We're already recovery oriented."), an ephemeral fad lacking substance and import ("This is old wine in a new wineskin."), or as hopelessly impractical ("Nobody will This essay uses pay for it."). historical analysis and treatment system performance data to argue that recovery is a revolutionary Policymakers who are concept. embracing this concept via the vision of a recovery-oriented systems of care are, in spite of innumerable obstacles, radically altering the present design of addiction treatment.

-El restablecimiento surge como concepto de organización influyente pero mal definido para el tratamiento de inclinación y campo mayor de salud comportamental.
-El reification del concepto del restablecimiento se espera por algunos como nada de nuevo ("somos ya restablecimiento orientado"), una manía transitoria careciendo de sustancia e importación ("es viejo vino en un nuevo wineskin."), o como desesperadamente impracticable ("nadie lo pagará lo.").
-Esta prueba emplea datos históricos de ejecución de análisis y sistema de tratamiento para alegar debido a que el restablecimiento es un concepto revolucionario.
-Los decisores que abarcan este concepto por medio de la visión de los sistemas restablecimiento- orientados de cuidado, a pesar de obstáculos innumerables, cambian radicalmente la concepción actual del tratamiento de inclinación.
+El restablecimiento surge concepto de organización influyente pero mal definido para el tratamiento de inclinación y campo mayor de salud comportamental.
+El reification del concepto del restablecimiento se espera por algunos como nada de nuevo ("somos ya restablecimiento orientado"), una manía transitoria careciendo de sustancia importación ("es viejo vino en un wineskin."), nuevo 0 como desesperadamente impracticable ("nadie lo pagará lo.").
+Esta prueba emplea datos históricos de ejecución de análisis y sistema de tratamiento new ideology of "harm reduction" and the even newer Quality of Life (QOL) treatment-driven model there are now a new set of goals in addition to those derived from/associated with the older tradition of abstinence driven models.
+Non-clinical support and help is part of a broad range of mutual aid process which is not unique to the substance use(r) intervention arena.
+Editor's note.